 Camera Link is an industry standard hosted by the AIA and was released in 2000.

 Camera Link standardizes the connection between cameras and frame grabbers and encompasses data transfer, camera timing, serial communications and real-time signalling.
-Camera Link is one of the most widely used and well-established standards within machine vision due to its simplicity and proven interoperability.
+It is one of the most widely used and well-established standards within machine vision due to its simplicity and proven interoperability.

 Camera Link includes the ability to acquire in different image resolutions as well as frame and pixel rates.
 Available configurations are: